AI Agents for Stock Trading: 9 Use Cases & ROI (2026)

 - Stronger regulation alignment: Standardized audit formats, AI model risk disclosures, and certification regimes that raise trust.

 - Hardware acceleration: Low-latency inference at the edge for microstructure-aware decisions, paired with cloud-scale training loops.
+This trend is also accelerating algorithmic trading for Ethereum and other digital asset markets.

 - Enterprise agent platforms: Out-of-the-box connectors, governance, and evaluation suites becoming standard in trading tech stacks.